 When it comes to paralysis cases, understanding the differences between types of paralysis is only the tip of the iceberg.
 Mithoff Law knows how to uncover the rest of the story.
 A renowned paralysis law firm, we have a wealth of experience conducting the kind of thorough investigation required to build strong cases and establish the root cause of an injury.

 We take paralysis cases from across the nation.
-To set up a free consultation with Mithoff Law, call 713-645-1122 or contact us online today.
+To set up a free consultation with Mithoff Law, call 713-645-1122.

 More Helpful Articles by Mithoff Law: